vpinball/pinmame/docs/pin2k_sound.md

    map that address at all.
 Note this is *not* the host status register - the host-side layout is now pinned down (see "Hooking it up"), so only the DSP-visible mirror is in doubt.
 Harmless if the firmware never reads it.
-7. **The ACE1 host init stream is not implemented.** The board will not play anything until the host has run its ACE1/DCS runtime mixer initialisation:
-   `0xace1` opens it (erikieNL's MAME calls this "script mode"; Encore acks it with `0x0100`/`0x000c`) and `0x8280` is its final word.
-Everything in between lives in the PC-side game code and is not known here.
-Until it is, the board boots and answers commands but keeps SPORT1 configured-but-disabled, so there is no audio.
-This is the single thing standing between the current state and sound.
+7. **The test harness cannot start a voice.** A real host driver can, so this is a harness limitation only. `0xace1` opens the host's ACE1/DCS runtime mixer initialisation (erikieNL's MAME calls this "script mode"; Encore acks it with `0x0100`/`0x000c`) and `0x8280` is its final word; everything in between lives in PC-side game code.
+Without it the harness gets the board booted, initialised and transmitting, but only silence.
-7. **The 8-bit `sndbrd_0_*` compatibility path truncates**, by design.
+8. **The 8-bit `sndbrd_0_*` compatibility path truncates**, by design.
 It is there so the manual sound-command UI keeps working, not for driver use.

 ## References